andyarensman/Hiker-Tracker/README.md

 It took awhile to find a way to get a login system working with my set up.
 I found a lot of tutorials on using Passport without MongoDB and/or Mongoose, but very few with both.
 I ended up finding [this tutorial](https://www.youtube.com/watch?v=6FOq4cUdH8k&ab_channel=TraversyMedia) by [Traversy Media](https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA), which suited all my needs.

 After Passport is set up following the tutorial above, I could access all the user's info using `req.user` in my app methods.
 I use `req.user._id` a lot to `findById`, `findByIdAndUpdate`, etc. to update, delete, and add data to MongoDB.

-*(Note: The login system was one of the last main features I added.)*

 <a id="reset"></a>
 ### Password Reset